Marie Arana: Career

 In March 2021, the Librarian of Congress Carla Hayden conferred on her the Library of Congress Award for Superior Service.

-Arana's third book LatinoLand was published on February 20th, 2024.
+Arana's eighth book LatinoLand was published on February 20th, 2024.
 The Washington Post wrote that, "Her fragmented and beautifully written narrative, which washes over readers in a series of portraits, rather than as one continuous story, is a perfect representation of Latino diversity".
 The New York Times noted that the book had a very fast pace as it covered an expansive history.
 The New Yorker called “LatinoLand” one of the 12 Must-Read books of 2024.

+Arana is the creator and Senior Executive Producer of the nationally broadcast primetime television show about authors, America’s Book Club, which is hosted by cultural leader and patron David Rubenstein and airs weekly on C-SPAN.